Computing the Fr\'echet Distance with a Retractable Leash: Introduction

-Measuring the similarity of curves is a classic problem in computational geometry with many applications.
+Measuring the similarity of curves is a classic problem in computational geometry.
 For example, it is used for map-matching tracking data~\cite{BrakatsoulasPSW05,WenkSP06} and moving objects analysis~\cite{BuchinBG10,BuchinBGLL11}.
-In all these applications it is important to take the continuity of the curves into account.
+In these applications, it is important to take the continuity of the curves into account.
 Therefore, the \emph{\f distance} and its variants are popular metrics to quantify (dis)similarity.
-The \f distance between two curves is defined by taking a homeomorphism between the curves that minimizes the maximum pairwise distance.
-It is commonly described using the \emph{leash}-metaphor: a man walks on one curve and has a dog on a leash on the other curve.
-Both man and dog can vary their speeds, but they may not walk backwards.
-The \f distance is the length of the shortest leash with which man and dog can walk from the beginning to the end of the respective curves.
+The \f distance between two curves is obtained by taking a homeomorphism between the curves that minimizes the maximum pairwise distance.
+It is commonly explained through the \emph{leash}-metaphor: a man walks on one curve, his dog walks on the other curve.
+Man and dog are connected by a leash.
+Both can vary their speeds, but they may not walk backwards.
+The \f distance is the length of the shortest leash so that man and dog can walk from the beginning to the end of the respective curves.

-\paragraph{Related work} The algorithmic study of the \f distance was initiated by Alt and Godau~\cite{AltGo95}.
-For polygonal curves, they give an algorithm to solve the decision version in $O(n^2)$ time, and then use parametric search to find the optimum in $O(n^2 \log n)$ time.
-Several randomized algorithms have been proposed which are based on the decision version in combination with sampling possible values for the distance, one running in $O(n^2 \log^2 n)$ time~\cite{CookWenk10} and the other in $O(n^2 \log n)$ time~\cite{HarPeledRa11}.
-Recently, Buchin et al.~\cite{bbmm-fswd-12} showed how to solve the decision version in subquadratic time, resulting in a randomized algorithm for computing the \f distance in $O(n^2 \log^{1/2} n \log\log^{3/2} n)$ time.
-In terms of the leash-metaphor these algorithms simply give a leash to the man and his dog to try if a walk is possible.
-By cleverly picking the different leash-lengths, one then finds the \f distance in an efficient way.
-Several algorithms exist to approximate the \f distance (e.g. \cite{alt2001, DriemelHW10}).
-However, these rely on various assumptions of the input curve; no approximation algorithm is known for the general case.
+\paragraph{Related work.} The algorithmic study of the \f distance was initiated by Alt and Godau~\cite{AltGo95}.
+They gave an algorithm to solve the decision version for polygonal curves in $O(n^2)$ time, and then used parametric search to find the optimum in $O(n^2 \log n)$ time, for two polygonal curves of complexity $n$.
+The method by Alt and Godau is very general and also applies to polyhedral distance functions.
+To avoid the need for parametric search, several randomized algorithms have been proposed that are based on the decision algorithm combined with random sampling of critical values, one running in $O(n^2 \log^2 n)$ time~\cite{CookWenk10}, the other in $O(n^2 \log n)$ time~\cite{HarPeledRa11}.
+Recently, Buchin~\etal~\cite{bbmm-fswd-12} showed how to solve the decision version in subquadratic time, resulting in a randomized algorithm for computing the \f distance in $O(n^2 \log^{1/2} n \log\log^{3/2} n)$ time.